How it works....

 What is the Incognito Art Show?

-The Incognito Art Show is a new Art Show raising funds to help support Australian artists.
+The Incognito Art Show is Australia’s biggest and most inclusive art show.
+At the core of what we do is we raise funds to help support Australian artists.

 All profits raised will be donated to Studio A, a Sydney based arts company that provides professional development for artists with intellectual disabilities.
 Find out more about Studio A at studioa.org.au.

 When asked why he didn’t cut funding to the arts in order to support the war effort in World War II, Churchill responded,

 - (With proper research we now realise this quote has many times been misattributed to Winston Churchill, but we still like it.)

 - To financially support arts organisations with the donation of profits